aldenho52/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a meaningful markup of regular HTML, allowing screen readers, fellow programmers, and yourself to better understand the format, design, and layout of a webpage.
+Using tags such as section, article, headers, and footers allows you to orient your web page and add meaning to it for screen readers and yourself.
+It also has SEO purposes.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The two big differences between display block and display inline are as follows.
+First of all, block elements have width of their parent container, where as inline element's width are as wide as they need to be to fit their contents.
+Block elements also take up an entire row, with the following block element starting below it.
+Inline elements, on the other hand,

 3. What are the 4 areas of the box model?

+The four areas of the box model are content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This item works on the cross axis, or the axis perpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

+git is valuable to a team of developers because it allows each developer to work on a different part of the same source code and be able to merge those parts together.
+It also allows great version control by allowing different version updates and informing your team members through notes on what changes you made for that update.
+Also if code gets buggy or something goes wrong, developers of a team always have a previous working code to revert back to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.